Annotation Configuration

 Default value: ""

-Specifies the database table name corresponding to the entity class.
-If the entity class name does not match the table name, use this attribute to specify the correct table name.
+Specifies the database table name that corresponds to the entity class.
+Use this attribute to specify the correct table name when your entity class name differs from the table name.

 schema